CederGroupHub/sparse-lm/paper/paper.md

 part of a workflow---such as in a hyperparameter selection class or a pipeline--- in similar fashion to any of the available models in the `sklearn.linear_model` module.

-A variety of linear regression models with flexible regularization and feature selection options are implemented.
-The implemented models are listed below:

 ## Implemented regression models

-The table below shows the regression models that are implemented in `sparse-lm` as well as available implementations in other Python packages. $\checkmark$ indicates that the model selected is applicable by the package located in the corresponding column.
+The table below shows the regression models that are implemented in `sparse-lm` as well as available implementations in other Python packages. $\checkmark$ indicates that the model selected is implemented in the package located in the corresponding column.

 |             Model             |  `sparse-lm` |    `celer` |   `groupyr` | `group-lasso` |    `skglm`   |    `abess`   |